circonus/product-docs/circonus3/additional-resources/glossary.md

 #### Bundle

-This is a collection of checks that have the same configuration and target, but collect from different brokers.
+This is a collection of checks that have the same configuration and target but collect from different brokers.
 A bundle can have one check or many checks in it, and changing the bundle affects all the associated checks.

 #### Chart